 Inland Rail is a smart move for Australia.

-It will better link producers, farmers and businesses to national and global markets, reduce our reliance on road freight, and generate new opportunities for industries and our regions.
+It will better link businesses, manufacturers and producers to national and global markets and generate opportunities for industries and regions during construction and beyond.

 Faster, more reliable freight

 Safer, less congested roads

 Inland Rail will:

 Australia’s population is predicted to reach between 37.4 and 49.2 million people by 2066¹.
 We need a reliable and efficient rail network to meet our increasing freight needs and take the load off our already congested roads.
 Inland Rail will future-proof Australia’s freight network for generations to come.

 Provide better access to and from our regional markets